The Cup Winners' Cup success in 1971 will go down in history as the club's first silverware on the European stage.

 The Blues did manage to hang on though, sparking joyous scenes inside the stadium and even larger scale celebrations back in London.

-The campaign had begun comfortably with a 6-2 aggregate win over Greek minnows Aris Salonika, before beating CSKA Moscow 1-0 home and away ensured a scare-free passage into the quarter-finals.
+The campaign had begun comfortably with a 6-2 aggregate win over Greek minnows Aris Salonika, before beating CSKA Sofia 1-0 home and away ensured a scare-free passage into the quarter-finals.

 Having been paired with the Belgian side Bruges, most Blues fans were fairly confident of progressing.
 The first leg turned into a nightmare, however, and we returned to the capital with a 2-0 deficit.